RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/removing-node.md

 ## Permanently removing a node

 Permanently removing a node means you are decreasing cluster capacity.
-Before trying to remove a node, ensure that the cluster has enough capacity for all resources without that node, otherwise you will not be able to remove the node.
+Before trying to remove a node, make sure that the cluster has enough capacity for all resources without that node, otherwise you will not be able to remove the node.